Promoting diversity, individuality and innovation is at the heart of what we do here at University of the Arts London.

 We are proud of our diverse student communities and we are committed to ensuring the University is an inclusive and supportive environment for everyone.

-The University’s Equality and Diversity Framework sets out our commitment to promote equality and diversity on the grounds of age, caring responsibilities, disability, gender, nationality, race, religious belief (or no belief), sexual orientation, socio-economic class or trans.
+The University's Strategy and our Equal Opportunities Policy set out our commitment to promote equality and diversity on the grounds of age, caring responsibilities, disability, gender, nationality, race, religious belief (or no belief), sexual orientation, socio-economic class or trans.
 Information for students with specific requirements is below.

 Trans student support